ScilifelabDataCentre/dds_web/doc/troubleshooting.md

 perform the upload again at this time.
 This has also not happened yet apart from during the testing phase, but there’s a first time for everything.

-If a user contacts us with an upload issue that has generated the above mentioned file, do the following:
+If a user contacts us with an upload issue that has generated the aforementioned file, do the following:

 1. Ask them to send the exact CLI command that they ran
-2. Give them the Nextcloud link and password corresponding to the unit that they are employed at; If someone at NGI Stockholm contacts you with this specific issue, send the link and password underneath the point in slack saying “NGI Stockholm”, and so on.
-3. Ask them to upload the json file to the folder that they can access with that link and password.
-4. When they have done that, a sysadmin should also use the link and password
+2. Get the JSON file.
-5. The sysadmin should download that file and run the following command in the cluster, in the DDS backend:
+3. Download that file and run the following command in the cluster, in the DDS backend:
    `flask update-uploaded-file` while specifying the project that the user has used in the command emailed to us, and the path to the file as the options.
 This command goes through the file and checks if the file has been uploaded but has not been added to the database.
 If so, the backend adds the file information to the database which should mean that the project contents should now be accessible for download.
-6. The sysadmin should delete the json file immediately after the command is done and the file should be removed from the nextcloud folder.

 Make sure to do this as soon as possible since it’s possible that the upload has in fact been successful but the information has not been added to the database.
 This means that the data is located in the cloud and will take up space